 Who we are

 LGBT Bristol is the brand name of the Bristol Lesbian, Gay, Bisexual and Transgender Forum.
 The Forum was originally established in 1994 and became a Registered Charity No. 1098085 in 2003.
-We are currently seeking funding for our core work but receive funding from Safer Bristol for our Hate Crime work and Walking for Health funding WalkOut.
+We are currently seeking funding for our core work but receive funding from Safer Bristol for our Hate Crime Support work.

 What we do